erezgeva/libptpmgmt/README.md

  1. UDP over IP version 6
  1. PTP over Ethernet &mdash; *we do not support VLAN tags*

-In addition, we support using the Unix network and communicate with linuxptp ptp4l
+In addition, we support using the Unix network and communicate with linuxptp ptp4l.

+We support also parsing incoming signaling messages.

 # <u>libpmc Library</u>
 The library is written in C++ using a data-oriented model.
 Each class represent a data object with methods acting on the data.
-The socket classes are the exception.
+The socket classes are the exception, as they represent a system object.
 Management TLV that have data, have a structure and a process function that build and parse from structure to message and via versa.
 The caller needs to fill the structure and use it with a message object.